masim05/web3-ansible-playbooks/README.md

 ansible-playbook -i inventory.yml -v --ask-become-pass -l zg playbooks/zg.yml
 ```

+After that it's up to you to expose public API endpoints on the node, create a
+new validator or put existing validator's keys on the node.

 Feel free to add more playbooks and send PRs, you are welcome!